19.8 Partnership Termination & Liquidation

 Key Takeaways

-- Actual termination: No business continues in partnership form.
+- Actual termination: No part of any business continues in partnership form.

-- Sale of interest: capital gain/loss (hot assets may convert to ordinary).
+- Sale of partnership interest: capital gain/loss (hot assets §751 may convert portion to ordinary).

-- Liquidating distribution: cash > basis = gain; cash < basis = loss (if only cash/receivables/inventory).
+- Liquidating distribution: cash > basis = gain; cash < basis = loss (only if receiving cash, receivables, or inventory).

 - Section 754 election adjusts inside basis when partner sells or dies.

-- Once made, §754 election applies to all future transfers.
+- Once made, §754 election applies to all future transfers (revocable only with IRS consent).

 Why This Matters for the Exam

-Termination and liquidation rules are tested, especially the technical termination and §754 election.
+Termination and liquidation rules are tested, especially the post-TCJA termination rule (which differs from pre-2018 law) and the §754 election.

 Expect at least 3-4 questions on termination/liquidation.